 - The U21 Global Issues Program is a certificate offered by the University of British Columbia in conjunction with the Universities of Melbourne (Australia), Queensland (Australia), Nottingham (United Kingdom), Lund (Sweden), Hong Kong (China) and Tecnológico de Monterrey (Mexico)

-- The certificate can be earned by any student completing a UBC degree and consists of a minimum of 4 courses from 2 or more of the 7 partner universities (including UBC).
-To learn more about the Certificate in Global Issues, please visit the Global Issues Program website
+- The certificate can be earned by any student completing a UBC degree and consists of a minimum of 4 courses from 2 or more of the 7 partner universities (including UBC) (to learn more, see Global Issues Program website)

 Full course load information

-- Course: A degree or program studied, for example, the Bachelor of Arts is an undergraduate course.
-Courses vary in length from three to seven years
+- Course: A degree or program studied, ie: the Bachelor of Arts - courses vary in length from three to seven years

-- • Subject: A unit within a course, for example the subject “Aboriginal Art” can form part of the Bachelor of Arts course.
-You can search for undergraduate subjects using the online handbook
+- Subject: A unit within a course (you can search for undergraduate subjects using the online handbook)

 - Study Abroad: Students are welcome to take subjects from any area as long as the subject is open and the student meets the pre-requisite requirements

-- Exchange: If the exchange agreement between the home institution and the University of Melbourne is restricted to one faculty (for example Business), it may be necessary to get permission to take subjects outside that faculty.
-If the exchange agreement is a general agreement students are usually able to take subjects from any area as long as the subject is open and the student meets pre-requisites
+- Exchange: If the exchange agreement between the home institution and the University of Melbourne is restricted to one faculty (for example Business), it may be necessary to get permission to take subjects outside that faculty

 Transfer credits and equivalent courses at this university